 - General Fund – The General Fund includes all undesignated gifts from our weekly tithes and offerings, and is used to support the ministry of the church.
 Each year, the Administrative Team prepares a yearly budget that is approved by the Elder Team.
 This budget will guide the disbursement of funds from the General Fund.

 - Missions Fund – The church, in exercise of its religious purposes and mission, has established a special Missions fund.
-The Missions Fund was established to show our commitment to missions as a church and is supported through the General Fund in the following manner: on the last day of each month 12% of the total tithes/offerings given to the GENERAL FUND for that month will be transferred to the Missions Fund.
+The Missions Fund was established to show our commitment to missions as a church and is supported through the General Fund, which allocates at least 10% of its total budget to the Mission Fund.
 The administration of the fund, including all disbursements, is guided by the yearly budget and is subject to the control and discretion of the Missions Team and the Elder Team.
 The church recognizes that spreading the gospel is the primary purpose of the church and has established this fund as an ongoing fund.
 Should at any time in the future the Elders choose to close this fund, all money in the fund at that time will be used to support mission work or to support local ministries and/or organizations.
 Donations to this fund will not be accepted.
 Instead we encourage people to give to our Engage Fund as a way of supporting mission work that is not included in our yearly budget.

 - Engage Fund – The church, in exercise of its religious purposes and mission, has established a special Engage fund to provide resources for the church, church members, or other worthy persons or organizations spreading the gospel of Jesus Christ.
 The fund can also provide resources to church members or other worthy individuals for short-term mission trips or support of long-term missions.
 Special emphasis will be placed on using this fund to engage our local community through special projects and service needs.
 It will also be used to support local ministries and organizations.
 The church welcomes contributions to the fund.
 The administration of the fund, including all disbursements, is subject to the control and discretion of the Missions Team and the Elder Team.
 The Missions Team may consider recommendations from anyone, but in no event is the team bound in any way to honor the recommendations.
 Donors will not be permitted to recover a contribution on the grounds that the team failed to honor the donor’s recommendation.
 The church recognizes that spreading the gospel is the primary purpose of the church and has established this fund as an ongoing fund.
 Should at any time in the future the Elders choose to close this fund, all money in the fund at that time will go in the general fund of the church.